nextlub programme

 Ionic LiquidsRoom 2

-You´ll never walk alone – Lube degrading Microorganisms Peter Lohmann Hermann Bantleon GmbH
+You´ll never walk alone – Lube degrading Microorganisms Dr. Peter Lohmann, Hermann Bantleon GmbH

-16:00 Ionic Lubricant Design Considerations Sergei Glavatskih, KTH Royal Institute of Technology
+16:00 Ionic Lubricant Design Considerations Prof. Sergei Glavatskih, KTH Royal Institute of Technology

 Critical Aspects of the Hazard and Sustainability Assessment for Environmentally Acceptable Lubricants Dr. Thomas Klein, LANXESS Deutschland GmbH